dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Charles Hoskinson:**
 that's not something
-scope of the Treasury so that's another yea so if it is a distinguish between what gets funded and what gets implemented so currently there is no system in the block chain space to fold on Forks Bezos who's trying to do this and I suspect them have their launch in their sale and their beta and we'll get
+scope of the Treasury so that's another so if it is a distinguish between what gets funded and what gets implemented so currently there is no system in the blockchain space to fold on Forks Bezos who's trying to do this and I suspect them have their launch in their sale and their beta and we'll get